Veronica0206/Extension_projects/README.md

 **Project 2 (univariate longitudinal outcome, explore possible sub-populations):**<br>
 - Two-step BLSGMMs for estimating fixed knots
 (1) First step: soft cluster development trajectories of reading (mathematics) ability and estimate **means** and **variances** of **initial status and two slopes** (i.e., a slope of each stage of pink line) as well as the **mean value of the knot** (i.e., the purple diamond) for each cluster.
-(2) Second step: investigate predictors for clusters
+(2) Second step: regress **the vector of posterior probabilities** on baseline covariates and investigate predictors for clusters.